arangodb/docs/3.6/oasis/projects.md

 (e.g. staging vs. production).
 You can have any number of projects under one organization.

-Projects are a container for related deployments, certificates & IP whitelists.
+Projects are a container for related deployments, certificates & IP allowlists.
 Projects also come with their own policy for access control.
 You can have any number of deployment under one project.